gottacatchenall/ms_data_schema_macroecology/manuscript.md

 specified format, detaching the collection and analysis of data done by an individual from the process of making that information publicly available.

+The message here is automation (in situ sensors routinely uploading data to servers, servers continuously pulling satellite data), and subsequent dimensionality reduction and composition of different remotely collected data.

 # Toward an open standard for ecological data: _EcoJulia_

 `EcoJulia` is a set of analysis packages and database interfaces for ecological data written in the `Julia` programming language [@Bezanson2015JulFre].
+EcoJulia embodies an open standard for how ecological data is represented by using `Julia`'s abstract type system to create a set interoperable data structures.
-How does EcoJulia enable data standardization?
-The key is in `EcoBase`, a package in EcoJulia that uses `Julia`'s abstract type system, which enables representation of data from different sources that represent that same type of information.
+The key is `EcoBase`, a package in EcoJulia which enables common representation of data from different sources that represent that same type of information.
+Each data point is represented as a subtype of the abstract type `AbstractThing`, and the subtype defines the fields for a given data type (i.e.
+`LocationData`).
+This creates living standard for ecological data embodied in the code defining data types.

-Each data point is represented as a type `AbstractThing`.
-The set of analysis tools in `EcoJulia` each run on collection of `AbstractThing`s (called an `AbstractAssemblage`).
-Using the abstract type as a bridge between the data and the analysis enables standardization of data representation, which is embodied as a living standard in the code defining abstract types (see @fig:concept).
+Using common type representation as a bridge between data and analysis enables straightforward integration of new data sources  as we do not have to change any of the analysis code to run it on data from a new source (see @fig:concept).
-This means that we do not have to change any of the analysis code to run it on data from a new source, and creating an API to integrate a database is as simple as implementing the interface from the data source to the abstract data type.
+Creating an API to integrate a new database is as simple as implementing the interface from the data source to the `EcoBase` data types.

 ![the caption](./figures/concept.png){#fig:concept}